hu19891110/gitlab-development-kit/README.md

 # GitLab Development Kit

 The GDK runs a GitLab development environment isolated in a directory.
-This environment contains GitLab CE and Runner.
+This environment contains GitLab CE, GitLab EE, GitLab Shell and GitLab Workhorse.
-This project uses Foreman to run dedicated Postgres and Redis processes for GitLab development.
+This project uses [foreman][] to run dedicated Postgres and Redis processes for GitLab development.
 All data is stored inside the gitlab-development-kit directory.
 All connections to supporting services go through Unix domain sockets to avoid port conflicts.

 * [Design goals](#design-goals)
 * [Differences with production](#differences-with-production)